IHE/ITI.PIXm/input/pagecontent/a_issues.md

 ***PIXm 021***
 *The naming for the Patient Identity Feed FHIR [ITI-104] transaction is in discussion.
-It might change depending is applicability to to other profiles, like the [IHE PMIR](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PMIR.pdf)) profile.
+It might change depending is applicability to other profiles, like the [IHE PMIR](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PMIR.pdf)) profile.
 See [profile considerations/testing](https://gazelle.ihe.net/content/pmirconnectathontestpatients) of PIXm Patient Identifier Cross-Reference Manager and PMIR Patient Identity Registry.*

 ***PIXm 022***